sr/operator/doc/chatops.md

 `$ make -f etc/mk/golang.mk`

+This is what gets run on CI.

 ### Adding new RPC methods

-All RPC methods are defined in the protobuf files located here:
+All RPC services and their methods are defined in the protobuf files located in the `src/bread/pb` directory:

 <https://git.dev.pardot.com/Pardot/bread/tree/master/src/bread/pb>